-Paul was taken thither up; had he no interest there, no hopes, no friends, no business there; why, then, should he have been rapt up thither?
-How many heavens there be, and why it is here called the third; I will not interrupt your more necessarv thoughts, by conjecturing inquiries.
-Most say, the air is called the first; the starry heaven the second; and the place of the glorified spirits the third; but these are vain conjectures.
-No man knoweth how many there be; the globes or stars, are at vast distance from each other; some great philosophers have been tempted to think, that world is infinite, as an adequate effect of infinite power, because God hath no unactive power; all this is profane rashness.
-The heavens, which are our inheritance, are the place where perfect glorious spirits shall live in blessed society with Christ and one another; joyfully beholding the glory of God, and feeling the delights of mutual love; and yet there are different degrees of glory from the different degrees of the capacity of spirits; whether also from any difference in the place, and communicating causes, we shall shortly better know: there are more sorts of spirits than we can now know.
-Though I know not how to receive Aquinas's doctrine, that no two angels are of the same species; the diversity, as well as the incomprehensible glory and numbers, are unknown to us.
-Those that God employeth under Christ as his pursuivants, messengers, and servants for his church, are called angels.
+Paul was taken thither ; had he m interest there, we hopes, no friends, no business there why, then, should be have been rapt up thither?
+How many havens there be, and why it is here called the third; I will not gerrupt your more necessary thoughts, by conjecturing inquiries.
+Most say, the air is called the first; the starry heaven the sand; and the place of the glorified spirits the third; but these i. wain conjectures.
+No man knoweth how many there be; the gh he or stars, are at vast distance from each other; some great iloophers have een tempted to think, that world is infinite, as in adequate Fect of infinite power, because God hath no unactive?
+Ser; all s is profane rashness.
+The heavens, which are our perit-, are the place where perfect glorious spirits shall K ein ed society with Christ and one another; joyfully behou? lory of God, and feeling the delights of mutual love; and are different degrees of glory from the different dee capacity of spirits; whether also from any differplace, and communicating causes, we shall shortly v: there are more sorts of spirits than we can now ough I know not how to receive Aquinas's doctrine, angels are of the same species; the diversity, as saint: we icomprehensible glory and numbers, are unknown to jubilee for hat God employeth under Christ as his pursuivants, messengers, and servants for his church, are called angels.
 Whether there be orders over orders, quite above angels, and how angels differ from the perfected spirits of the just, we know not.